pspandana/resonance/README.md

 Too long to read?
 Ask for a summary.
 Want just the key points?
 It extracts them for you.

 ### 5. **Keeps History** 📚
-Every conversation is saved, so you can revisit what you learned from articles weeks ago.
+Every conversation is saved with full context - article title, URL, and complete conversation history.
+Search through your reading history and click on any article to revisit past conversations with clickable links back to the original articles.

 ---